publisha/publisha.github.io/pages/createyourownblog.md

 For further changes to the appearance you will need to make changes to the `CSS`.
 This is the subject of future advanced sessions.

-## How does all of this work?

-### Github Pages

-GitHub provides for free github pages.
-[You can read more about this here][d89d9da3].
-Basically anyone can host web pages here but we are using a static site generation system called `Jekyll` which is also supported in GithUb pages.

-  [d89d9da3]: https://pages.github.com "Go to the Github site for an explanation"

-### Jekyll

-This software operates your site, converting the `markdown` files into `HTML` when you _push_ your files up to the GitHub repository.
-The Jekyll site that you have created from the provided template includes all of the files necessary to build the live pages including the stylesheets (CSS) and some javascript.
-There is also a system of logic that builds the menus and pagination.
-This logic engine is called `Liquid` and [you can explore this further here][c324856c].

-  [c324856c]: https://shopify.github.io/liquid/ "Go to the shopify site"

 ## Adding to and Editing your site Online